SoftwareAG/c8y-docs/content/datahub/setting-up-datahub-bundle/setting-up-dremio-users.md

 The Dremio user can be assigned additional permissions for the data lake source and the space.
 If the user has the permission for the data lake source assigned, the user can manage grants on that source for other users as well.
 The same applies to the space permission.
 Data lake permission and space permission are independent of each other; the setting of one permission does not affect the setting of the other.

-Having the corresponding permission assigned, the user can grant other Dremio users, which do not necessarily relate to {{< product-c8y-iot >}} DataHub, different permissions on the data lake source or the space, e.g., for reading data from the data lake or creating a table in the data lake.
+Having the corresponding permission assigned, the user can grant other Dremio users, which do not necessarily relate to {{< product-c8y-iot >}} DataHub, different permissions on the data lake source or the space, for example, for reading data from the data lake or creating a table in the data lake.

 For example, IoT data has been offloaded to the data lake using {{< product-c8y-iot >}} DataHub.
 A data scientist from a different business unit now wants to access the data lake contents.
 A Dremio account needs to be created for the data scientist.
 Therefore, a Dremio user created by {{< product-c8y-iot >}} DataHub, having the data lake permission, grants read access on the data lake source to the Dremio account of the data scientist.

 {{< c8y-admon-info >}}
 Dremio refers to the permissions as [privileges](https://docs.dremio.com/software/security/rbac/privileges/).
 Privileges include for example `Select`, `Alter Table`, `Create Table`, or `Drop table`.
 Given a Dremio user with the corresponding permissions, permissions to other users can be granted via the Dremio UI.
-In the UI, browse to the data lake or space and select **Edit details** in the action menu.
-In the edit form, the list of privileges for all users is shown, with the option to update privileges and users.
+In the UI, browse to the data lake or space and select **Edit details** in the context menu.
+In the editor, the list of privileges for all users is shown, with the option to update privileges and users.
 Alternatively, you can use the [Dremio SQL API](https://docs.dremio.com/software/sql-reference/sql-commands/rbac/) to modify privileges.
 {{< /c8y-admon-info >}}

 For each user, including the Dremio API user, the `manage grants` permissions on data lake and space are initially not set.